Baeksw98/SMC_LN_Metastasis_Research/README.md

 - [License](#License)
 - [Contact](#Contact)

-## Abstract
+## Background

 Understanding lymph node (LN) metastatic patterns in esophageal squamous cell cancer (ESCC) is crucial for accurate tumor staging and lymphadenectomy.
 This study employs data mining techniques to clarify these patterns in ESCC patients.

-## Background

 Previous studies on LN metastasis in ESCC have primarily focused on metastasis frequencies in specific regions.
 This study advances our understanding by pinpointing precise LN metastasis patterns using novel data mining techniques.

 ## Methods